Treatment sequencing with EGFR TKIs in EGFR mutation-positive NSCLC

 The GioTag: A real-world study of afatinib followed by osimertinib

-GioTag is a global, observational study of sequential therapy with afatinib followed by osimertinib in a real-world clinical practice setting.7 Patients (N=204) with EGFR mutation-positive NSCLC were treated with first-line afatinib, developed the T790M mutation and were then treated with second-line osimertinib on development of the T790M mutation.15 The study reflected the situation in clinical practice more closely than traditional randomised controlled trials, such as those with Eastern Cooperative Oncology Group performance status (ECOG PS) ≥2 (15% of patients) and those with brain metastases at baseline (10% of patients).15
+GioTag was a global, observational study of sequential therapy with afatinib** followed by osimertinib in routine clinical practice.15 Eligible patients (N=204) had EGFR mutation-positive advanced NSCLC and were treated with first-line afatinib followed by second-line osimertinib on development of the T790M mutation.15 The study reflected the situation in clinical practice more closely than traditional randomised controlled trials as it included patients with an Eastern Cooperative Oncology Group performance status (ECOG PS) ≥2 (15% of patients) and those with brain metastases at baseline (10% of patients).15

 You can find out more about the GioTag study by watching the study animation, below, or via the results that follow.

 GioTag study results: OS and time on treatment